 Congregational singing is not presently permitted.

 After Mass, please do not congregate in the porch or outside.
 Take any printed newsletters, notices, etc. with you, or deposit them in the dustbins in the street.

-Because other mitigating measures are now in place (especially face coverings), Holy Communion will be administered again at its normal place within Holy Mass.
+Because other mitigating measures are now in place (especially face coverings), Holy Communion is administered at its normal place within Holy Mass.
 Please maintain the rules of social distancing when approaching the Altar Rails.